x64dbg/docs/commands/user-database/dbsave.md

-# cleardb/dbclear
+# dbsave/savedb

-Clear the program database from memory (not from disk).
+Save the program database from memory to disk.

 ## arguments